In this guide

 - Are prediction market winnings taxed as gambling in the UK?

-- Conceivably — the UK tax code's exemption for gambling-related income might extend to prediction market profits, potentially rendering such gains non-taxable.
-However, this question remains unresolved in practice and ultimately depends on how HMRC determines the character of your particular trading activities.
+- Conceivably yes — UK tax law's gambling exemption might exempt prediction market gains from income tax, rendering them non-taxable.
+However, this remains unresolved and ultimately depends on how HMRC interprets your particular trading circumstances.

 - Can prediction markets be regulated like financial markets?

-- Kalshi's regulatory status under the CFTC proves such an approach is workable.
-A prediction market structured as a designated contract market (DCM) or swap execution facility (SEF) and operating under CFTC supervision operates lawfully for US-based traders.
+- Kalshi's CFTC authorisation proves this model works in practice.
+A prediction market structured as a designated contract market (DCM) or swap execution facility (SEF) operating under CFTC supervision operates entirely legally for US-based traders.